 What else can you do to prepare for retirement?

 Here are three steps you can take to gauge where you are financially right now, and plan for where you want to be in retirement:

-- Meet with a financial advisor to
+- Meet with a financial professional to:

 - Assess your investment portfolio based on your age, risk tolerance and objectives

 - Review where you’re at financially and make appropriate decisions based on that

 - Stay healthy by eating right and getting regular exercise

 - Look into potential long-term care insurance options

 - If you have any extra income, direct that money to your savings if you can